 Preparing a grant application can be very similar to formulating a well-structured story.
-You need to start by answering a few critical questions before you even start writing.
+It all starts with answering a few critical questions before you start writing.

 Every grant application starts with an idea.
 So think about your idea and what is it designed to do.